AEFeinstein/Super-2024-Swadge-FW/docs/SETUP.md

 3. [Install `msys2`](https://www.msys2.org/).
 This is the environment in which the emulator will be built.
 4. Start an `msys2` shell and run the following command to install all required packages for building the emulator:
     ```bash
-    pacman --noconfirm -S base-devel mingw-w64-x86_64-gcc mingw-w64-x86_64-gdb mingw-w64-x86_64-clang zip mingw-w64-x86_64-graphviz mingw-w64-x86_64-cppcheck mingw-w64-x86_64-doxygen
+    pacman --noconfirm -S base-devel gcc gdb zip mingw-w64-x86_64-graphviz mingw-w64-x86_64-cppcheck doxygen
     ```
+5. [Install `LLVM-17.0.6-win64.exe`](https://github.com/llvm/llvm-project/releases/tag/llvmorg-17.0.6).
+This is for the `clang-format-17` tool.
+During the install, when it asks to add LLVM to the system PATH, add it to the path for all users.
-5. Add the following paths to the Windows path variable.
+6. Add the following paths to the Windows path variable.
 [Here are some instructions on how to do that](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/).
     * `C:\msys64\mingw64\bin`
     * `C:\msys64\usr\bin`